British queen's death rekindles Australian republic debate | Politics

 "Now Australia must move forward.
 We need Treaty with First Nations people, and we need to become a Republic," Greens leader Adam Bandt tweeted on Friday.
 Australia is rare among former British Empire countries in having no treaty with its Indigenous peoples.

-But the High Court found in Hocking's favour in a 6-1 majority ruling that allowed the letters to be released.
+But the High Court found in Hocking's favor in a 6-1 majority ruling that allowed the letters to be released.

 Kerr fired Whitlam to end a month-old Senate deadlock.
-Kerr appointed Opposition leader Malcolm Fraser caretaker prime minister on condition Fraser immediately called elections, which Labour lost.
+Kerr appointed Opposition leader Malcolm Fraser caretaker prime minister on the condition Fraser immediately called elections, which Labor lost.

 While the queen was the monarch at the time, King Charles, then Prince Charles, had also influenced Kerr's decision to fire Whitlam, Hocking said.